Ever since you heard that there exist separate amps for electric basses, you might be wondering if you really need another amplifier.

 Besides, it won’t wake your neighbors during your late night practice sessions.

-But only get one if you already have a decent headphone.
+But only get one if you already have decent headphones.
 Don’t buy a new headphone just for this, you could just get a good practice amp for that price.

-Couple excellent headphone amp recommendations are the VOX amPlug or Blackstar Amplug Fly 2.
+A couple of excellent headphone amp recommendations are the VOX amPlug 2 or Blackstar amPlug 2 FLY.

 An even cheaper alternative is a 1/4″ to 1/8″ adapter which will allow you to plug your headphones directly into the bass jack.

-This option would be better if your bass has active pickups, then it should sound close to a regular amp
+If your bass has passive pickups, you wouldn’t be able to hear basically anything.
+This option would be better if your bass has active pickups, then it should sound close to a regular amp.

 A lot of professional bassists prefer to plug their bass into a preamp and maybe some effects pedals, before running it through a mixing board via DI.